 - If there has been a cardiac event in recent past like stroke or heart attack, that may lower levels of lipid temporarily.

 - In case one has undergone surgeries and infections, it is likely to show a decline in the cholesterol levels for a brief period.

 - If someone is consuming medicines containing corticosteroids and estrogens that may heighten the level of lipids in the blood.

 - Pregnancy is a condition that has a very high probability of raising the level of cholesterol in the blood.

 - As per the standing instructions, before the blood collection for the test, a patient required to fast with water only for 9-12 hours.
 If the patient is unable to follow the advice, food in the body can raise the cholesterol levels of the body.

-- Dietary food rich in protein raise the cholesterol level in the blood.
-As a result cholesterol test get affected by food eaten the day before.
+- Dietary food rich in protein raises the cholesterol level in the blood.
+As a result cholesterol test gets affected by food eaten the day before.